turingschool/career-development-curriculum/module_two/feedback_ii.md

 * BE: Little Shop (multiple partners)
 * FE: Game Time (1 partner)

-* 1. **Reflect:** Write down any key points, think about how you can clearly explain your intent, and take into consideration what kind of feedback you need from the other
+* 1. **Reflect:** Write down any key positions you have as well as the interest behind them, think about how you can clearly explain your intent, and take into consideration what kind of feedback you need from the other
 * 2. **Schedule the conversation:**
       When you have the conversation, make sure to follow the Open-Body-Close format for this conversation, and ask clarifying questions.
 * 3. **Plan for follow-up:** This is one conversation on how the project went, but consider any conversations you may want to have after taking time to absorb the feedback